-Arrive at camp between 2pm-4:30pm on the first day.
-Upon Arrival of Ingersoll you will be greeted by an ISR Staff member at the front gate of camp, welcoming you to camp and showing you the way to the parking lot.
-Once in the parking lot Adult Leaders will need to check-in.
-At the check-in, ISR Staff will go over any last minute program updates, go over Health Forms and complete any missing paperwork.
-A camp truck, driven by camp staff will be available to help transport gear from the parking lot to the campsite.
+Arrive at camp between 12:30pm-2:00pm on the first day.
+Upon arrival you will be greeted by an ISR Staff member at the front gate of camp, they will show you to the parking lot.
+Once in the parking lot, Adult Leaders will need to check-in.
+At the check-in, ISR Staff will go over any last minute program updates, Health Forms, and complete any missing paperwork.
+A camp truck, driven by staff, will be available to help transport gear from the parking lot to the campsite.
 If you need help finding the campsite, ISR staff will be available to escort you.